pypa/pip/docs/cookbook.rst

 ******************************

 "Wheel" is a built, archive format that can greatly speed installation compared to building and installing from source archives.
-For more information see, the `Wheel docs <http://wheel.readthedocs.org>`_ ,
+For more information, see the `Wheel docs <http://wheel.readthedocs.org>`_ ,
 `PEP427 <http://www.python.org/dev/peps/pep-0427>`_, and
 `PEP425 <http://www.python.org/dev/peps/pep-0425>`_

-pip's wheel support currently requires `Distribute`_ >=0.6.29, not `Setuptools`_.
+pip's support for wheels currently requires `Distribute`_ >=0.6.29, not `Setuptools`_.

 To have pip find and prefer wheels, use the :ref:`--use-wheel <install_--use-wheel>` flag for :ref:`pip install`.
 If no satisfactory wheels are found, pip will default to finding source archives.

-To install from a local directory of wheels, and not crawl PyPI:
+To install from wheels on PyPI, if they were to exist (which is not likely for the short term):

 ::

- pip install --use-wheel --no-index --find-links=/local/wheels SomePackage
+ pip install --use-wheel SomePackage

 To install directly from a wheel archive: